Education in Indonesia: Dutch colonial period

-By the 1930s, the Dutch had introduced limited formal education to nearly every province of the Dutch East Indies, although by this period only 7.4% of the population were literate in 1931 and 2% were fluent in Dutch.
-Around the outer islands beyond Java, to meet demand of schooling, the Dutch government relied heavily on missionary schools that mostly provide basic and moral education.
+By the 1930s, the Dutch had introduced limited formal education to nearly every province of the Dutch East Indies, although by this period only 7.4% of the population were literate in 1931, and 2% were fluent in Dutch.
+Around the outer islands beyond Java, to meet demand of schooling, the Dutch government relied heavily on missionary schools that provided a basic education.

 Japanese occupation

-During the Japanese occupation in World War II, the operations of the Dutch education system were consolidated into a single operation that parallel the Japanese education system.
-The Japanese occupation marked the deterioration of education in Indonesia, as schools were organized with the goal of creating Greater East Asia Co-Prosperity Sphere of influence.
+During the Japanese occupation in World War II, the operations of the Dutch education system were consolidated into a single operation that paralleled the Japanese education system.
+The Japanese occupation marked the deterioration of education in Indonesia, as schools were organized with the goal of creating the Greater East Asia Co-Prosperity Sphere of influence.
 As a result, schools began training in military and physical drill that were anti-West oriented.
 It included indoctrination of Japanese culture and history.
 Students were required to raise the Japanese flag and bow to the Emperor every morning.
-The Japanese made schools less stratified; despite this, enrollment had shrunk by 30% for primary education and 90% for secondary education by 1945.
+The Japanese made schools less stratified; despite this, enrollment shrunk by thirty percent for primary education and ninety percent for secondary education by 1945.

 Post independence

 Under the Japanese and Dutch occupation, most of the educational institutions were created to support the needs of the occupying power.
 There were very few efforts to promote the intellectual advancement of the indigenous population.
 After Indonesia declared its independence in 1945, the surviving education system was fragile and unorganized.
-In addition there was a shortage of teachers, as most of them had been Dutch or Japanese.
+In addition, there was a shortage of teachers as most of them had been Dutch or Japanese.
 Very few Indonesians had experience in managing schools.